Demonstrative Adjectives

 - Used for more than one thing (plural) that is close to the speaker.

-- Example: These cookies are delicious.
+- Example: These chairs next to me are comfortable.

 - Those